Terran Calendar: The current year is 30 AO = 598 WTA. All new threads happen during the current year unless otherwise

 A native from one of the towns or villages is less likely to be literate and have empirical insight into arcana and magical phenomena.
 Instead, their knowledge of ability to use magic is a result of hereditary traditions and cultural myths.
 Their understanding of magic is intuitive rather than logical, making them more susceptible to charlatans and superstitious fears.
 But, with generations of experience springing from tradition, the villages produce more young people capable of wielding powerful, ancient magic.

 Terric is the primary language of Terrenus.
 It is spoken in all megacities and most towns, though becomes rare in isolated villages and islands, where a pidgin form of modified Terric of varying names (Terril, Terrin, Terrie, etc) is usually the norm.
 Terric's primary dialects sounds like Spanish (users should treat this as a plot device and are not expected to learn how to write Spanish).
 Other dialects sound close to Romance-influenced language, such as Italian and French, but will also deviate into Germanic-influenced languages.

 The Terran federal government has published a white paper on the Terrenus laws of magic, an authoritative perspective on the laws, principles and terminology of magic as they apply in Terrenus.
 Also note that with events between the Wastelands and Shawnee loci during the Safeguard riots, magical availability in Terrenus has been reduced everywhere except the new boundaries of the Shawnee itself.

-Gaianism is Terrenus's major religion, constituting over 83% of the total population.
+Gaianism is Terrenus's major religion, constituting approximately 70% (down from 79%) of the total population.
 Gaianists consider nature, the universe, reality, magic and mathematics to be mortally comprehensible expressions of an inconceivable deific form.

 Gaianism advocates peace but not blind pacifism, leaving violence as a final solution and a mechanism for self-defense.
 The notable exception of this rule are Unnatural (any offspring of dark necromancy, such as vampires, zombies, liches, and occasionally Outsiders).
 Gaians attack Unnaturals on principle unless the Unnatural has taken pains to prove themselves righteous.